 Place the tray in a freezer and allow 2-3 hours for Syrniki to freeze.
 Once frozen, remove from the freezer and stack them placing a piece of parchment paper in between each pancake.
 Tightly pack the stack in the airtight freezer bag and store in a freezer for up to 2 months.

 You don’t need to defrost Syrniki before cooking.
 Just remove from the freezer bag and cook according to instructions.

 2. You can also freeze Syrniki once they are cooked.
 First, you need to cool them to a room temperature.
 Then, make a stack of 5-7 pancakes, pack them in the airtight container and store in a freezer for up to 4 months.
 Defrost overnight in a fridge or leave on a counter for 2-4 hours.

 If you love these Cottage Cheese Pancakes recipe as much as my family does, please leave me a comment below and write a five star review.

-If you make my traditional Russian Syrniki recipe, snap a photo and post it on Instagram with a hashtag #lavenderandmacarons.
+If you make my cottage cheese Syrniki, snap a photo and post it on Instagram with a hashtag #lavenderandmacarons.

 - In a large bowl add farmer's cottage cheese and using a fork, break any big lumps of cheese.* (See the notes)

 - Add eggs, sugar, salt, baking powder and 3/4 cup of flour and mix all ingredients until your batter is smooth.